-In some cases, this could be that there is an abundance of applicants, and it’s difficult to sift through them all.
+In some cases, this could be that there is an abundance of applicants, and it’s challenging to sift through them all.

 You’ll also want to consider the time between the initial screening of the candidate and the actual start date.
 Is the interview process too cumbersome?
 Are there too many decision-makers involved?
 Is there a sense of urgency for those involved to be engaged with their part of the process?

-If this process is emotionally-draining and too time-consuming for your team, then you’re probably relying too much on your intuition and not enough on evidence.
+If this process is emotionally-draining and too time-consuming for your team, you’re probably relying too much on your intuition and not enough evidence.

 2. Employee Satisfaction